 For muscles to function optimally, they need to be in the right position.
 Since muscles only shorten (contract) or lengthen (relax), they work along a single vector or straight line.
 In terms of the rectus abdominis muscles, this means running straight up and down the middle of the abdomen.
 When there is a significant muscle separation, (the rectus diastasis I mentioned), the muscles move to the side and no longer contract as efficiently as they did before the babies came along.
 This affects abdominal core strength and function: the more the separation, the bigger the impact.

 Another way this can show up is in the contour of the lower abdomen when these muscles are contracted.
-Instead of the abdomen flattening, like when you are doing a sit up, the lower abdomen may protrude or slightly bulge, unlike it did prior to pregnancy.
+Instead of the abdomen flattening, like when you are doing a situp, the lower abdomen may protrude or slightly bulge, unlike it did prior to pregnancy.
 Again, this is due to muscle position.

 The better the anatomy, the better it functions.

 The result of getting the muscles back in the proper position is that they work better ― something that patients can really feel.
 I have had many patients tell me how much better their workouts are, how much stronger they feel, and how much better their energy levels are.
+This anecdotal evidence is backed up by a 2021 study, finding that repairing these ab muscles improved long-term abdominal function and quality of life.

 As you can imagine, many women who have rectus diastasis have some level of lower back discomfort as a result.
 This, too, will be improved or even eliminated with muscle repair.